askoufis/evaporate/README.md

 - bucket-name: lambdaBucket
   zip: true
   paths:
-    path/to/sourceFile2.py: sourceFile2.py
-    path/to/sourceFolder2: sourceFolder2
+    - path/to/sourceFile2.py
+    - path/to/sourceFolder2
 ```

 would result in the following files being uploaded to the root folder of the
 `lambdaBucket` s3 bucket:
 ```
 sourceFile1.py.zip
+  - sourceFile1.py
 sourceFolder1.zip
+  - contents of sourceFolder1
 sourceFile2.py.zip
+  - sourceFile2.py
 sourceFolder2.zip
+  - contents of sourceFolder2
 ```

-*NB:* When zipping a folder, the root of the archive will contain the contents
-of that folder, not the folder by itself.

-*NB:* The `.zip` suffix will be added to the alternate file path so there is no
-need to explicitly name the alternate path `path/to/file.zip` as this will
-result in a file called `file.zip.zip`.

 Both the `hash` and `zip` flag can be used together.
 This will yield the same
 result as having just the `zip` flag, except all file paths will be
 prefixed with the hash of their contents.

+*NB:* The `.zip` suffix will be added to the alternate file path so there is no
+need to explicitly name the alternate path `path/to/file.zip` as this will
+result in a file called `file.zip.zip`.

 #### Capabilities